 He became the Democrats' election specialist before most voters knew his name

-Elias Law Group's current biography for Marc Elias presents him as a nationally recognized authority in campaign finance, voting rights, redistricting, and litigation.
+Elias Law Group's biography for Marc Elias presents him as a nationally recognized authority in campaign finance, voting rights, redistricting, and litigation.
 The official bio says he has handled hundreds of political cases, won four at the U.S. Supreme Court, and argued dozens more in state supreme courts and federal appellate courts.

 That dry summary hides the thing that made him famous.
 Elias became the Democratic Party's go-to election lawyer because he treated the rules of democracy as a constant litigation battlefield, not as background procedure.
 He represented major party committees, presidential campaigns, senators, governors, and House candidates long before most of the public learned his name during the Trump years.